 “Our daughters are both fine with our choice, and they’re both supportive of us being poly.”

-However, the community of St. Lina, the hamlet in Northern Alberta where she and her family live, there has been mistrust and misunderstanding – though people don’t go out of their way to be hostile, she says.
+However, in the community of St. Lina, the hamlet in Northern Alberta where she and her family live, there has been mistrust and misunderstanding – though people don’t go out of their way to be hostile, she says.

 “My (younger) daughter has friends who aren’t allowed to visit our home, and to do sleepovers at our house.”
-For the most part, though, people are accepting of their lifestyle.

 “My daughter hasn’t had any issues with being bullied at school, and I haven’t faced any hostility when I’m out and about in the community.